htmlgraphic/Apache/README.md

 [![Beerpay](https://beerpay.io/htmlgraphic/Apache/badge.svg?style=beer)](https://beerpay.io/htmlgraphic/Apache) [![Beerpay](https://beerpay.io/htmlgraphic/Apache/make-wish.svg?style=flat)](https://beerpay.io/htmlgraphic/Apache)

 This repo will give you a turn key Docker container build for use in production OR local development.
-The setup includes an Apache web service, PHP 7.3, PHP Composer, linked MySQL instance and a data container volume.
+The setup includes an Apache web service, PHP 7.3, PHP Composer, linked [MySQL 5.7.26](https://hub.docker.com/_/mysql) instance and a data container volume.

 In this repo you will find a number of complete Dockerfile builds used in **development** and **production** environments.
 Listed below is an explanation of each file.
 [Ask a question!](https://github.com/htmlgraphic/Apache/issues/new)